 In this webcast, Susan DeCaluwe discusses the development of the Communication Portfolio for learners with deafblindness and multiple disabilities.
 This tool, that is jointly developed by family members and professionals, creates a common and very personalized view of the learner’s communication skills, abilities and challenges across all environments.

-The webcast chapters are: 1 — The Communications Portfolio; 2 — The Genesis of the Communications Portfolio; 3 — Creating a Communications Portfolio; 4 — Using the Communications Portfolio as a Teaching Tool; 5 — How One Family Uses the Communications Portfolio; 6 — How the Communications Portfolio is Evolving.
+The webcast chapters are: 1 — Introduction; 2 — The Genesis of the Communications Portfolio; 3 — Creating a Communications Portfolio; 4 — Using the Communications Portfolio as a Teaching Tool; 5 — How One Family Uses the Communications Portfolio; 6 — How the Communications Portfolio is Evolving.

 - Communication Technology for Persons Who Are Deafblind